mjk-smith/mjk-smith.github.io/_pages/cv.md

 2022 / Spring - Summer / Research Assistant
   * School of Governance and International Relations, Griffith University
-    * Provided research assistance for an upcoming biography of Australia’s top civil servant.
-Focus on policy in practice and continuity and change in administrative decision-making processes in government and private organisations.
+    * Provided research assistance for an upcoming biography of Australia’s top civil servant with a focus on policy in practice and continuity and change in administrative decision-making processes at both government and private organisations.
  * Supervisor: Professor Emeritus Patrick Weller

 2022 / Winter - Spring / Research Assistant